 Ensure that Dishes You are Served are Actually Vegetarian

 Just because you order vegetarian food does not guarantee that you will receive the same.
-At most places, eggs and even seafood is considered vegetarian.
+In most places, eggs and even seafood are considered vegetarian.
 Furthermore, meaty garnishes in a dish that’s meat-free otherwise, are pretty common.
 So, exercise caution.

 Explore the Streets